-London, 10.07.2017 – Thousands of people gathered to take part in this year’s Pride in London parade on Saturday in support of its ‘Love Happens Here’ campaign.
+London, 10.07.2017 – Thousands of people gathered to take part in this year’s Pride in London parade this month in support of its ‘Love Happens Here’ campaign.

 To better understand the success of their campaign, Pride in London has teamed up with Nielsen Entertainment, who will provide the event organisers with in depth analysis across its existing sponsorship portfolio, using a bespoke sponsorship valuation model.
 The work being undertaken will deliver a fair market value for sponsorship properties during the event.
 Having a clear value across selected properties ensures Nielsen Entertainment are best placed to strategically advise Pride in London.

 Jon Stainer, Managing Director, UK&I, Nielsen Sports said:

 “We’re really excited to be working with such a forward thinking and diverse organisation like Pride in London.
 Aside from examining their existing sponsorship portfolio, we will also use our expertise to build a recommended approach on a tiered and category exclusive sponsorship structure.
 This will help aid future commercial decision making for Pride in London.”